Star Trek: First Contact: Plot

 A group of Borg invade Enterprises lower decks, assimilating some of the crew and modifying the ship.
 Picard and a team attempt to reach engineering to disable the Borg with a corrosive gas, but are forced back; the android Data is captured in the melee.
 A frightened Lily corners Picard with a weapon, but he gains her trust.
 The two escape the Borg-infested area of the ship by creating a diversion in the holodeck.
 Picard, Worf, and the ship's navigator, Lieutenant Hawk, travel outside the ship in space suits to stop the Borg from using the navigational deflector to call for reinforcements, but Hawk is assimilated in the process.
 As the Borg assimilate more decks, Worf suggests destroying the ship, but Picard angrily calls him a coward.
 Lily confronts the captain and makes him realize he is acting irrationally because of his past with the Borg.
 Picard apologizes to Worf and orders the activation of the ship's self-destruct and evacuation of the crew to escape pods, while he stays behind to rescue Data.

 As Cochrane, Riker, and engineer Geordi La Forge prepare to activate the warp drive on Phoenix, Picard discovers that the Borg Queen has grafted human skin onto Data, giving him the sensation of touch he has long desired so that she can obtain the android's encryption codes to the Enterprise computer.
 Although Picard offers himself to the Borg in exchange for Data's freedom, Data refuses to leave, deactivates the self-destruct, and fires torpedoes at Phoenix.
-At the last moment, the torpedoes miss, and the Queen realizes Data deceived her.
+At the last moment, the torpedoes miss, and the Queen discovers that Data has deceived her.
 The android ruptures a coolant tank, and the corrosive vapor eats away the biological components of the Borg and Data's new skin.